 2018 was the fifth outing for an award and event through which organizers aim to showcase the variety of tea produced across Japan, and more importantly, its taste.

-“The most basic factor is that tea is something to drink, not just something to look at.
+“The most basic factor is that green tea is something to drink, not just something to look at.
 But tea today has become something to look at,” Hideki Kuwabara, chairperson of the award’s executive committee, told City-Cost during the event in Shibuya.

 “When it comes to drinking tea, taking in the fragrance and discovering the taste, this is the most important thing, but in many reviews the best ratings are afforded as a result of looking at the leaves and picking out those with the most beautiful shape, or that produce the best color,” he continued.